BillyDM/audioadapter-rs/audioadapter/README.md

 ## Supporting new data structures
 The required trait methods are simple, in order to make is easy to implement them for new data structures.
-The tests of this crate includes a minimal implementation called `VecAdapter`, that is based on a normal vector.
+The tests of this crate includes a minimal implementation called `MinimalAdapter`, that is based on a normal vector.

 The [Adapter] and [AdapterMut] traits provide default implementations